Lincoln Road Roundabout

 Hello.
 I live along the Lincoln Road and I'm wondering if there are any future plans in the six-phase development to add a sidewalk or at least a paved shoulder between the Irving station and the Old Dunns Lane Bus stop.
 There are a number of people that walk along the shoulder of the road either to get to the bus stop or to check mail at the community mailbox at the Irving.
 During winter and spring, people have to walk out into the traffic lane to avoid snowbanks and puddles that obstruct the shoulder.
 It seems very dangerous and likely that someone will eventually get hurt on a road with a 70km speed limit.
 Any information you can provide would be appreciated.
 Thank you.

-Kalie asked about 1 year ago
+Kalie asked over 1 year ago

 Planned 2024 work for Lincoln Road is currently under design and is expected to continue from where construction ended in 2023 at the Irving Gas Station.
 The intent is for sidewalk to be included as part of this work, however, design is still under review.
 Hope this helps!